Roots (2016 miniseries): Plot

-In 1767, Kunta Kinte (Malachi Kirby) is a young Mandinka man from Jufureh in the Gambia region of West Africa.
+In 1767, Kunta Kinte (Malachi Kirby) is a young Mandinka man from Jufureh in The Gambia, a country in West Africa.
 One day, Kunta is taken into the jungle with other Mandinka youth as part of their training to become warriors.
 During a test where Kunta is made to run through the jungle in a certain period of time, he sees a man's dead body lying in a canoe.
 Kunta then sees the rival Koro family in another group of canoes, hunting for slaves to sell to European slave traders.
-After returning home, Kunta reports his discovery to his teachers, who decided in light of this information that Kunta' training must come to an end.
+After returning home, Kunta reports his discovery to his teachers, who decided in light of this information that Kunta's training must come to an end.
 After undergoing an initiation ceremony and becoming a warrior, Kunta tells his father that he wishes to attend a university in Timbuktu; in response to his father disagreeing with him, Kunta runs off into the jungle where he meets up with his lover, Jinna.
 The two are suddenly surrounded by the Koro family, who intend to ransom Kunta back to his relatives.
 However, Kunta manages to escape, killing one of the Koro family in the process before being recaptured.
 The Koro family subsequently decide to sell Kunta and Jinna to the crew of the Lord Ligonier, a British slave ship.